amadeuberaldin/Projeto-Integrador-Java-Ant/README.md

-# Iintegrative Project: Sistema Gerenciaor de Alimentos
+# Integrative Project: Sistema Gerenciaor de Alimentos

 This project is now completed, but it represents the first version that integrates all the subjects from my Software Analysis and Development course.
 When I started this project, we had not yet learned about clean code practices or used JFrames.
 As a result, I initially had a single class containing all the system's dialogs with the user along with all the system's methods.